 Length and Time Phasing of Assistance

 Research Grants, Cooperative Agreements, Center Grants, and NRSA Institutional grants may be awarded for up to 5 years, generally in 12-month budget periods and may be extended through a competitive renewal.
 Science Education Grants may be awarded for up to 5 years, in 12-month budget periods, and are not renewable.
 Independent Scientist Awards are awarded for 5 years in 12-month budget periods, and are non-renewable.
 Mentored Research Scientist Awards are for up to 5 years, 12-month budget periods, and are non-renewable.
 Mentored Clinical Scientist Development Awards and Academic Career Awards are for up to 5 years and are renewable.
 SBIR: Normally, Phase I awards are for 6 months; normally, Phase II awards are for 2 years.
 STTR: Normally, Phase I awards are for 1 year; normally, Phase II awards are for 2 years.
 National Research Service Awards: Individual awards are non-renewable and may be for 1, 2, or 3 years, but no individual may receive NRSA support at the predoctoral level for more than 5 years and at the postdoctoral level for more than 3 years.
-See the following for information on how assistance is awarded/released: Funds are released via an Electronic Transfer System.
+Funds are released primarily on basis of an Electronic Transfer System.

 Post Assistance Requirements